Cumulative Management Area

 Approved Surat Cumulative Management Area Underground Water Impact Report

-On 31 May 2016, the OGIA submitted the second UWIR for the Surat CMA (Surat UWIR) to the department.
-The Surat UWIR was approved with conditions on 24 August 2016, and took effect on 19 September 2016.
-You can view the approved Surat UWIR.
+On 2 August 2019, the OGIA submitted the third UWIR for the Surat CMA (Surat UWIR) to the department.
+The Surat UWIR was approved with conditions on 12 November 2019, and took effect on 16 December 2019.
+You can view the approved Surat UWIR here.

 Under the approved Surat UWIR, petroleum tenure holders are responsible for: